thekiwicoder0/UnityBehaviourTreeEditor/Assets/BehaviourTree/README.md

 }
 ```

-Then select the blackboard key in the dropdown in the node inspector:
+Then select the blackboard key from dropdown in the NodeInspector:

 <img src="Documentation/Images/blackboard_key.png" width = "300" />